USS John D. Ford: Chinese Civil War

 On 6 June she deployed to Shanghai, China, to protect American lives and interests, which were threatened by Chinese civil strife.
 After renewal of the Chinese Civil War in May 1926, she patrolled the Chinese coast to protect convoys from roving bands of bandits.
-On 24 March 1927 she supported the evacuation of American and foreign nationals, who were fleeing from mob violence at Nanking.
+On 24 March 1927 she supported the evacuation of American and foreign nationals, who were fleeing from mob violence at Nanjing.
 That event included a naval bombardment of the city.

 The ascendancy of the reformed Nationalist government under Chiang Kai-shek in 1928 reduced the intensity of the civil strife.
 However, Sino-Japanese relations deteriorated, requiring Ford to remain in China.
-Following Japanese aggression in northern China during July 1937, she evacuated Americans from Peiping as Japanese ships prepared to blockade the Chinese coast.
+Following Japanese aggression in northern China during July 1937, she evacuated Americans from Beiping as Japanese ships prepared to blockade the Chinese coast.
 Steaming to Manila 21 November, she operated between the Philippines and southern China on fleet maneuvers.
 After war broke out in Europe in September 1939, she increased training off the Philippines and commenced Neutrality patrols in the Philippine and South China Seas.